mikehaertl/localeurls/README.md

 ### Properties

+ *  `detectLanguage`: Wether to auto detect the preferred user language from the HTTP headers.
+Default is `true`.
  *  `languageCookieLifeTime`: How long to store the user language in a cookie.
     Default is 1 year.
-Set to false to disable cookie storage.
+Set to `false` to disable cookie storage.
  *  `languages`: Array of available language codes.
 More specific patterns must come first, i.e. `en_us` must be listed before `en`.
+The default language from the application configuration must also be listed here.
  *  `persistLanguage`: Wether to store the user language selection in session and cookie.
     If the user returns to any page without a language in the URL, he's redirected to the stored language's URL.
 Default is `true`.